 Who am I?

-I like developing things that benefit and improve human life as well as teaching, learning from, and mentoring others.
-I like to read, travel, go hiking, and eat well.
+I like building things that benefit and improve personal (and other human/non human life) as well as teaching, self learning and mentoring others.
+I like to read, travel and eat well.
 I find the idea of “deep work” to be really intriguing.
 A skill that facilitates rapid learning and the production of high-quality outcomes under pressure.
 Working deeply raises performance and provides the actual satisfaction that comes from craftsmanship

 Values